NeuroTechSC/neurotechML/README.md

 # NeuroTechSC - Machine Learning

-This is the NeuroTechSC git repository folder for the Machine Learning team.
-The main goal is to detect subvocal phonemes from surface Electromyography (sEMG) data using a Temporal Multi-Channel Vision Transformer (TMC-ViT) implemented in Python.
-This repository provides the implementation of the TMC-ViT model, data preprocessing, and training scripts for the sEMG dataset.
+This is the Git repository for the Machine Learning team of the NeuroTechSC organization.
+The main goal of our porject is to detect subvocal phonemes from surface Electromyography (sEMG) data using a Temporal Multi-Channel Vision Transformer (TMC-ViT) implemented in Python.
+This repository provides the python notebooks for the sEMG data preprocessing AND TMC-ViT model training.

 ## Overview